Counties Manukau Health Tiaho Mai (Mental Health - Inpatient Unit)

 Who Are We?

-At Tiaho Mai we provide 24 hour mental health assessment and treatment services for people with serious or complicated mental health concerns.
+At Tiaho Mai we provide 24 hour mental health treatment services for people with serious or complicated mental health concerns.
 We provide a safe environment where people can stay for short periods of time.
 Our goal is to help people reach a point where they can safely access other mental health services.

 While you are staying at Tiaho Mai you may experience all of our wards or just one, depending on your needs.